Ancient History (3000 BCE to 500 CE)

 The Incas: The people who built the empire that spread over much of modern-day Peru after the Huari civilization failed.
 They came into prominence around 1200 CE and built many important towns, including Cuzco and Macchu Picchu, which remain today.
 They built stone structures without mortar, using a precise stone fitting technique.
 Their cultural peak, during which they expanded their empire far north and south, conquering other tribes after a long period of isolationism, occurred in the 1500s.
 Key features of Incan life included: relay runners who carried messages along the two main roads that spanned the length of the empire; terraced farms built onto the sides of the mountains; wooden spears and slingshots; and quipus (knotted ropes that helped them count).
 They did not write.

 Machu Picchu: A small Incan town located deep in the Andes mountains which served as a spiritual center and possibly as an escape for dignitaries.
 It featured an astronomical observatory and stone temples.
+During the early colonial period, natives used it as a last stronghold against their invaders.

 Early Modern Times (1500 CE to 1900 CE)